elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 ```

 The model also supports familiar `find_in_batches` and `find_each` methods to efficiently
-retrieve big collections of model instance, using the Elasticsearch's _Scan API_:
+retrieve big collections of model instances, using the Elasticsearch's _Scan API_:

 ```ruby
 Article.find_each(_source_include: 'title') { |a| puts "===> #{a.title.upcase}" }